 d.light’s Approach to Social Impact Measurement

 d.light is dedicated to advancing evidence and thought leadership on market-driven social impact.
-Here you’ll find impact research, thought pieces, and social impact best practices on the impact of solar energy access.
+Here you will find impact research, thought pieces, and social impact best practices on the impact of solar energy access.

 - International Rescue Committee: “Lighting the way: The role of handheld solar lamps in improving women’s and girl’s perceptions of safety in two camps for internally displaced people in Haiti.”
 (2014) (PDF)